 HOW TO CONQUER SELF-DOUBT AT WORK WITH POSITIVE AFFIRMATIONS

-Have you been in that place when you feel that all eyes are on you and everyone in the room can see you fail?
+Have you been in that place where you feel that all eyes are on you?
+And everyone in the room can just see you fail?

 - Every word that you say is a confirmation of how inept you are at what you do.

-- Compliments, if they even happen, ring false in your ears as if charitable gifts of pity.
+- Compliments, even if they do happen, ring false in your ears as if charitable gifts of pity.

 - Constructive criticism feels like walking barefoot on shards of broken glass.